CommWebTeam/en_to_fr_mapper/README.md

 To indicate that the French list has two more rows for its extra span around y, the English list should have two rows appended indicating the opening and closing span tags:
 - xyz
-- <span class="osfi-txt--italic"
+- &lt;span class="osfi-txt--italic"
-- </span
+- &lt;/span

-I have also included short forms for two tags in particular for convenience. "<oti" indicates <span class="osfi-txt--italic", and "<otb" indicates <span class="osfi-txt--bold".
+I have also included short forms for two tags in particular for convenience. "&lt;oti" indicates &lt;span class="osfi-txt--italic", and "&lt;otb" indicates &lt;span class="osfi-txt--bold".
 So the English list can also be written as
 - xyz
-- <oti
+- &lt;oti
-- </oti
+- &lt;/oti

 ## Part 2:
 Using the manually realigned outputs from part 1 as inputs, map french contents from the old structure onto the new english structure.
-As described above, this is done by finding each value in the list of english content in the new english structure, and replacing it with the same indexed value in the list of french content.
+As described in [part 1](#Part 1), this is done by finding each value in the list of english content in the new english structure, and replacing it with the same indexed value in the list of french content.

 The tool orders the english content list by string length of the content (the longest pieces of content appear first on the ordered content list).
 For each value in the list, it searches the new structure for the value using the following rules in order, ignoring leading and trailing whitespace.
 1. Full tag/line: the content should consist of either an entire line in the new english structure, or the entire content for a tag.
-- for example, "foo bar" will match to "<p>foo bar</p>"
+- for example, "foo bar" will match to "&lt;p>foo bar&lt;/p>"
 2. Partial tag/line: the content is only part of a line or tag.
-- for example, "bar" will match to "<p>foo bar</p>"
+- for example, "bar" will match to "&lt;p>foo bar&lt;/p>"
 3. Full tag/line match once substrings common to list numberings are removed, including "1.", "(1)", and "1-".
 Currently checks for numeric and roman list numberings; alphabetical list numberings are optional, since false positives are more likely.
-- for example, "1. foo bar" will match to "<p>foo bar</p>".
+- for example, "1. foo bar" will match to "&lt;p>foo bar&lt;/p>".
 4. Superscript and subscript tags ignored in the new english structure.
-- for example, "foo bar" will match to "<p>foo b<sub>ar</sub></p>".
+- for example, "foo bar" will match to "&lt;p>foo b&lt;sub>ar&lt;/sub>&lt;/p>".
 5. Spacing differences ignored.
-- for example, "foo bar" will match to "<p>foo        bar</p>".
+- for example, "foo bar" will match to "&lt;p>foo        bar&lt;/p>".
 6. All differences between non-alphanumeric characters ignored (but the positions of the non-alphanumeric characters have to be the same).
-- for example, "foo-bar" will match to "<p>foo bar</p>".
+- for example, "foo-bar" will match to "&lt;p>foo bar&lt;/p>".

 The document is searched fully for each of the above rules before moving onto the next rule.
 At the end, the indices of the first 100 English contents that were not found at all in the new English structure (and so failed to be mapped) are printed to the console.